lenra-io/dofigen/docs/struct.md

 - **Remove Elements**: Elements can be removed from an array by specifying the index of the element to be removed.
 - **Replace Elements**: Existing elements can be replaced by specifying the index of the element to be replaced and the new value.

+### Array Patch Rules

+- **Add Elements**: You can add new elements to an array by specifying the position where the element should be inserted.
+- **Remove Elements**: Elements can be removed from an array by specifying the index of the element to be removed.
+- **Replace Elements**: Existing elements can be replaced by specifying the index of the element to be replaced and the new value.

 ### Array Patch Examples

 Here are some examples of how to patch arrays in Dofigen YAML files: